 - " Gel insertion this involves inserting a prostaglandin pessary or gel into your vagina, to help the cervix to soften and open.
-This, in turn, tells vour uterus to start contracting.
-Some women need two or three doses of gel before labour begins. - Balloon induction this involves a catheter being inserted into your vagina.
-Water is then pumped into the device, which gently puts pressure on your cervix, assisting dilation and encouraging your uterus to start contracting. - " Rupture of membranes (breaking waters) - this method involves rupturing the membrane, or bag of fluid, around your baby.
+This, in turn, tells your uterus to start contracting.
+Some women need two or three doses of gel before labour begins. - " Balloon induction this involves a catheter being inserted into your vagina.
+Water is then pumped into the device, which gently puts pressure on your cervix, assisting dilation and encouraging your uterus to start contracting. - " Rupture of membranes (breaking waters) - this method involves rupturing the membrane, or bag - of fluid, around your baby.
 Your membrane is gently broken using an 'amnihook', which looks like a long crochet hook, and the gush of fluid may encourage your uterus to start contracting and bring on labour. - " Oxytocin drip this method involves an intravenous (IV) line (or drip) being inserted into a vein in your arm, and the oxytocin hormone being slowly delivered into your blood to help your uterus start contracting.
 The drip may be used alone or with a gel insertion.

 When an induction is planned, ask your diabetes in pregnancy team to develop a plan with you for managing your diabetes.
-This will include adjustment of your insulin doses/pump rates or changing the way insulin will be delivered during labour.
+If you are taking insulin, this will include adjustment of your insulin doses.
+If you are taking metformin and having an induction of labour, your metformin will be stopped before delivery.